View FREE Lessons!

 Definition of Cartel:

-is an organization that colludes to set price, production levels, or exert market control with the objective of increasing profits.
+is an organization that colludes to set prices, production levels, or exert market control with the objective of increasing profits.

 A cartel’s primary objective is to increase the profits of its members by some combination of limiting output, price fixing, and market allocation (customers or geographic).
 By working together, cartels can achieve monopoly power.
 Private cartels are illegal in most countries because they obstruct competition.

 Assume an industry is an oligopoly and it has a few dominant companies.
 These companies are interdependent, meaning they consider how their competitors will react before making a strategic move.
 They compete vehemently.
 To reduce competition, they choose to form a cartel.
 How the cartel achieves its objective and society’s cost are shown on the graph below.

 and the market price was PE

 before the cartel was established.
 Shortly afterwards, the members agreed to maximize the industry’s profits by acting as one company (a monopoly).
 The graph includes the industry demand, marginal revenue, and marginal cost curves.
 A monopoly would produce QC